sdeleuze/spring-reactive-playground/README.md

 ## Usage

-Server-Sent Events support should work out of the box, just run `Application#main()` and open `http://localhost:8080/` in your browser.
+Open `http://localhost:8080/` in your browser and use the various test pages.

 For testing MongoDB support, install MongoDB, run `mongod`, enable `mongo` profile in `application.properties`, and run `Application#main()`: